sairamaripirala/bin_optimize/docs/index.rst

 Bin Optimization
 ==================
-This project is created as an extension to binpacking problem.
+This project is an extension to binpacking problem.
-The utility provides the ability to optimize existing bins into n-1 bins.
+The utility provides ability to optimize existing bins which are already allocated using any bin_packing algorithm into n-1 bins.

-There is a provision to have identifers for weights.
+The items in the bins are presented as a tuple of an identifier and volume of the item.

 Python versions supported: 3.7+